Withonours/withonours.github.io/README.md

 -  We can save you from the plagues crawling inside your company, those who won't hesitate to take over command and kick you out, you've heard of them: silence, mediocrity and many others.
 -  It's worth noting that we take an 'open kimono' approach to doing business, extraordinary success will come swifter for those who understand what it means and adjust their ways.

-:fire: Be proud of your decisions, bring it on and hire me **today**.
+:fire: Be proud of your decisions, bring it on and hire Withonor **today**.